-SFAR 73 Awareness Training
+SFAR 73 Ground Training (Awareness Training)

-The SFAR 73 Awareness Training covers energy management, low RPM leading to rotor stall and low G hazards leading to mast bumping.
+The SFAR 73 Ground Training covers energy management, low RPM leading to rotor stall and low G hazards leading to mast bumping.
 The training is required before anyone can manipulate the controls of an R22/R44.

 Video